 How often do you eat?

 When I eat, I look at the clock and try not to eat again for a minimum of two hours.
 I eat three meals a day and at least three snacks a day.
 I feel it is better to have multiple healthy snacks than get to the point where I feel like I am starving.
 I don’t want to end up sitting on the couch eating a big bag of chips while watching all the tempting food commercials on TV.
 Doing something else with my hands, such as knitting, crocheting, or designing my own website usually keeps my mind off of food.

 What do you drink?

-Water, milk, and occasionally a little bit of 100% juice and hot chocolate.
+Water, milk, and occasionally a little bit of 100% juice or hot chocolate.
 I have never liked coffee, tea, or alcoholic beverages.
 Lemonade and smoothies (unless you make smoothies yourself) usually have too much sugar in them.
 I haven’t found regular or diet soft drinks or sports drinks to be a good beverage choice.

 Are you currently taking any kind of diabetes medication?

 No. However, I did buy an inexpensive glucose meter with all the testing supplies at my pharmacy.
 It is simple to use and it allows me to monitor how I’m doing instead of waiting to get tested at my doctor’s office once or twice a year.

 9 lbs.
 I gained back 14.5 of the 23.5 lbs.
 I had lost. (updated 2/27/19)